cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 - The provider CCV module receives at (slashing) height `Hp1` the `SlashPacket` with `vscId = HtoVSC[Hc1]`.
   As a result, it requests the provider Slashing module to slash `V`, but it set the infraction height to `VSCtoH[vscId]`, i.e.,
     - if `vscId != 0`, the height on the provider chain where the voting power was updated by the VSC with ID `vscId`;
-    - otherwise, the height at which the first VSC was provided to this consumer chain.
+    - otherwise, the height at which the CCV channel to this consumer chain was established.
   > **Note**: As a consequence of slashing (and potentially jailing) `V`, the Staking module updates accordingly `V`'s voting power.
 This update MUST be visible in the next VSC provided to the consumer chains.

 For a more detailed description of Consumer Initiated Slashing, take a look at the [technical specification](./technical_specification.md#consumer-initiated-slashing).